Balochistan High Court

 Mir Ali Dost Bugti was the first judge of the Balochistan High Court.
-Justice Naeem Akhtar Afghan is the current Chief Justice, having taken charge on 9 August 2021.
+Justice Rozi Khan Barrech is the current Chief Justice, having taken charge on 6 June 2025.

 Bar Council

 The Balochistan Bar Council is a statutory & deliberative assembly of lawyers in Balochistan for safeguarding the rights, interests, and privileges of practicing lawyers within Balochistan province, Pakistan.
 The Council also regulates the conduct of lawyers and helps in the administration of justice.
 It has been constituted by Section 3(ii) of the Legal Practitioners and Bar Councils Act, 1973 of the constitution of Pakistan.
 All lower court and High Court lawyers within Balochistan are licensed with this council.

 The Balochistan Bar Council consists of a Vice Chairman, & Chairman Executive Committee, both elected by Members of the Balochistan Bar Council each year and these Members are elected by the advocates from four (04) Groups of different constituencies across Balochistan Province.
 Members serve a term of five years, beginning on January 1, with elections held each November to fill seats of those whose terms will expire in the following January.
 The Advocate General of Balochistan acts as ex-officio Chairman of the Balochistan Bar Council.